Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin Lily: The best Garmin tracker for women

 The Garmin Lily is a small, basic activity tracker geared toward women.
-Primarily, the lightweight, compact design is refreshing for those with smaller wrists — a demographic underserved in the wearables market.
+The lightweight, compact design is refreshing for those with smaller wrists — a demographic underserved in the wearables market.
 However, the Garmin Lily is a bit bare-bones for our liking.
 Garmin markets this as “the small and fashionable smartwatch women have been waiting for.”
 Sure, it’s small and fashionable, but the second half of that sentence may be stretching things.
-We found the device somewhat barebones during Garmin Lily review.
+We found the device somewhat barebones during our Garmin Lily review.

 Pros